 (Aristotle , teacher of Alexander)

-And so 50 years after the Grande Nation by the way beyond the Rhine the young Johann Elias Ridinger, being almost the same age as Alexander in the time of his zenith, shall pick up then the thread of Le Brun’s cycle, adding the great stations of Halicarnassus (334 B.C.) + the 1st Crossing of the Tigris near Bedzabde in 331 on the march to the above encounter with Darius at Gaugamela/Arbela not treated by the former.
-To master after that, left unpublished in copper, in brilliant 1723 drawing writing art history the final accord: Alexander’s decision to turn back at the Indian Hyphasis in fall 326 as a Turning Point of History.
+And so 50 years after the Grande Nation by the way beyond the Rhine the young Johann Elias Ridinger, being almost the same age as Alexander in the time of his zenith, shall pick up then the thread of Le Brun’s cycle, adding the great stations of Halicarnassus (334 B.C.) + the 1st Passage of the Tigris near Bedzabde in 331 on the march to the above encounter with Darius at Gaugamela/Arbela not treated by the former.
+To master after that, left unpublished in copper, in brilliant 1723 drawing writing art history the final accord: Alexander’s decision to turn back at the Indian Hyphasis in fall 326 as a Turning-point of History.
 And therewith the virtual end of the Alexander Campaign.

 Offer no. 15,272 / price on application